The influence of AGN feedback on star formation in red spiral galaxies: Results

-To further refine galaxy classification, we employed the Veilleux \& Osterbrock diagrams (hereafter VO87 diagrams; see Figures~\ref{fig:3} and \ref{fig:4}), which depict alternative line ratios: [O~III]/H$\beta$ vs. [S~II]/H$\alpha$ and [O~III]/H$\beta$ vs. [O~I]/H$\alpha$ \citep{Veilleux1987}\footnote{[S~II] = (6717 + 6731)~\AA\; and [O~II] = (3726 + 3729)~\AA}.
-These diagrams are especially useful for separating narrow-line AGNs from H~II region-like galaxies and are sensitive to LINERs, which are often associated with weak AGNs or shock excitation \citep[e.g.,][]{Heckman1980, Terlevich1985}.
+To further refine galaxy classification, we employed the Veilleux \& Osterbrock diagrams (hereafter VO87 diagrams; see, for example, Figure~\ref{fig:3}), which depict alternative line ratios: [O~III]/H$\beta$ vs. [S~II]/H$\alpha$ \citep{Veilleux1987}\footnote{[S~II] = (6717 + 6731)~\AA\; and [O~II] = (3726 + 3729)~\AA}.
+This diagram is especially useful for separating narrow-line AGNs from H~II region-like galaxies and are sensitive to LINERs, which are often associated with weak AGNs or shock excitation \citep[e.g.,][]{Heckman1980, Terlevich1985}.